artifacthub/hub/docs/helm_annotations.md

 - **artifacthub.io/changes** *(yaml string, see example below)*

 This annotation is used to provide some details about the changes introduced by a given chart version.
 Artifact Hub can generate and display a **ChangeLog** based on the entries in the `changes` field in all your chart versions.
+You can see an example of how the changelog would look like in the Artifact Hub UI [here](https://artifacthub.io/packages/helm/artifact-hub/artifact-hub?modal=changelog).

 - **artifacthub.io/images** *(yaml string, see example below)*

 Use this annotation to provide a list of the images used by this chart.
 Images listed will be scanned for security vulnerabilities.
 The security report generated will be available in the package detail view.
+It is possible to whitelist images so that they are not scanned by setting the `whitelisted` flag to true.

 Please note that images using the *latest* tag won't be scanned.